 "86 percent of the addresses posted to web pages received spam.
 It didn't matter where the addresses were posted on the page: if the address had the '@' sign in it, it drew spam. " - Email Address Harvesting: How Spammers Reap What You Sow

-"Outdoing most analysts' worst predictions, spam accounted for 82 percent of all U.S. email last month." - May 5, 2004
+"Outdoing most analysts' worst predictions, spam accounted for 82 percent of all U.S. email last month." - May 5, 2004Wow that's a lot of spam.

 So what do I do?
 Obviously I shouldn't post my email with an @ sign in it.